Maldives

 Laws and cultural differences

 Maldives is an Islamic country.
 It is illegal to publicly observe a religion other than Islam.
 Make sure that your actions do not offend, especially during Ramadan or when visiting religious areas around mosques.
-Violations of local laws may lead to a prison sentence.
+If you break local laws, you may get a prison sentence.

 Alcohol laws and bans